Skip to main content

 Why Customize Numbering Formats?

-Customizing your number format opens up plenty of possibilities.
-It allows you to easily identify items, keep track of projects for specific clients, and maintain a structured approach across your organization.
+Customizing your number format lets you easily identify items, keep track of work for specific clients, and maintain a structured approach across your organization.

-Here are some practical elements you can incorporate into your numbering schemes:
+Here are the variables you can use in your numbering schemes:

 • {company_code}: First four characters of your or your client’s company code (e.g., ACMER becomes ACME)